 - Warm Chocolate Pudding Cake ($4.75)

-Silly me to have expectations about anything.
-But it is human to expect or anticipate how a dish will be prepared.
+Upfront, I thought I would enjoy the Fisherman’s Seafood Pie.
+But it wasn’t like anything I expected.
+Silly for me to have expectations about anything.
+But it is human nature to anticipate how a dish will be prepared.

-Expectations: A pot pie style dish similar to a chicken pot pie with a bread-like crust.
-Reality: This pie was full of a meaty stew packed with seafood that read similar to a rich (deliciously rich) lobster bisque and topped with a decorative swirl of mashed potatoes.
+I expected a pot pie-style dish similar to a chicken pot pie with a bread-like crust.
+In reality, it was a meat pie packed with seafood in a stew that read similar to a rich (deliciously rich) lobster bisque and topped with a decorative swirl of mashed potatoes.

-It tasted every bit as good as it looks.
+It tasted every bit as good as it looked.
 My only complaint is it was so hot outside that sometimes a dish like this is hard to eat.

 If you don’t care for onions, you might want to order this dish without the gravy or skip it entirely.
 However, that will leave plenty more for the rest of us who enjoy an order of bangers with mashed potatoes.